 - Repairs, which relates to any issues that come up with the normal use of the instrument

-- Loss and damage, which relates to loss of the device or damage outside of typical use (for example, the family dog chewed it).
-There is a $225 processing fee per device for a replacement under the loss and damage clause.
+- Loss and damage, which relate to the loss of the device or damage outside of typical use (for example, the family dog chewed it).
+There is a $300 processing fee per device for a replacement under the loss and damage clause.

 You can purchase an extended warranty for $150 per device before the original warranty expires.